 - Located on the City of Calgary’s southern border within the Municipal District of Foothills, the Division encompasses the Towns of Okotoks, High River, Black Diamond and Turner Valley as well as the communities served by our Blackie, Cayley, Heritage Heights (DeWinton), Longview, Millarville and Red Deer Lake (south Calgary) schools.

-- Governed by five publicly elected Board of Trustees, FSD operates 19 public schools, an open campus location providing academic and behavioural support programs, and three Hutterite Colony schools.
+- Governed by six publicly elected Board of Trustees, FSD operates 19 public schools, an open campus location providing academic and behavioural support programs, and three Hutterite Colony schools.

 - As a public school division, we are here to improve learning for ALL students and develop the WHOLE child.
 Our student body reflects the communities we serve and we offer a rich variety of innovative programs and services to meet the needs and interests of a broad spectrum of learners.

 - We are committed to academic excellence in all areas of education: academics, the arts, athletics, and career and technology instruction.
 Together with strong character education, we believe these are all equally important contributors to the development and future employability of our students.

 - We have safe, caring and inclusive learning environments for our students and focus on developing healthy, respectful relationships at all levels – with our students, school families and employees.

 Our Vision for Leading and Supporting Learning guides the efforts of our staff to improve learning for all students.
 The graphic below illustrates our focus on improving learning for ALL students by immersing them in an environment that promotes healthy relationships among all stakeholders and commits to intellectually engaging each learner.
 We strive to leverage the research in education to advance best teaching practice in the following areas:

 - Infusing technology effectively into our programs; and